(last updated August 7th 2017)

 The SMA Type 1 Expanded Access Programme

-Currently, nusinersen is only potentially available in the UK to children with onset of symptoms of SMA before six months of age (consistent with SMA Type 1) via a ‘compassionate use’ or Expanded Access Programme (EAP).
-You can read more about the EAP, including what we are doing about advocating for equitable access here.
+Currently, nusinersen is only potentially available in the UK to children with SMA Type 1 via a ‘compassionate use’ or Expanded Access Programme (EAP).
+You can read about the programme here.

 Wider UK Access